pcafrica/advanced_programming_2024-2025/lectures/10/10-py_intro.md

 x = 2
 y = 0

 try:
     result = x / y
 except ZeroDivisionError:
     print("Sorry!
-You are dividing by zero ")
+You are dividing by zero.")
 else:
     print("Yeah!
-Your answer is:", result)
+Your answer is: ", result)
 finally:
     # This block is always executed
     # regardless of exception generation.